FASH A170: Culture, Dress & Selection

 Course Objectives

-- 3. Verbalize philosophies of clothing and be able to discuss the values in which they are based.
+- 5. Verbalize philosophies of clothing and be able to discuss the cultural values in which they are based.

-- 9. Describe clothing items both orally and in writing and be able to identify separate design details, styles, and silhouettes.
+- 8. Describe clothing items using art elements and design principles and identify separate design details, styles, and silhouettes in Western and Non-Western clothing.

 Lecture Content